rmrk-team/evm-multiasset-demo/README.md

 // Master creates a new recipe and Alice adds it to her cookbook
     await cookBookInstance
         .connect(MASTER)
-        .addAssetEntry(     // add a new asset to the collection (not binded to any token) `ipsf://metadata/master_recipe_${actual_recipe_id}`   // metadata URI of the asset );
+        .addAssetEntry(     // adds a new asset to the collection (not bound to any token) `ipsf://metadata/master_recipe_${actual_recipe_id}`   // metadata URI of the asset );
 ```